 Au' si:em siyeyu

-Q'ULUC'TUN BISTRO in the Pavilion is Closed for the 2014 summer season, come enjoy our food & hospitality in 2015
+Q'ULUC'TUN BISTRO in the Pavilion is open for the 2015 summer season, come enjoy our food & hospitality.

 A significant place utilized by the Snuneymuxw people for thousands of years and traditionally known as Saysutshun, Newcastle Island is a wondrous escape from the bustling urban center of Nanaimo just across the harbour.
 Alongside the strong First Nations presence and culture on the island, it is also home to many rich histories which include coal mining, a sandstone quarry, and herring salteries, all of which make Newcastle Island a must-see eco-tourism destination for those visiting Nanaimo.